Ron. I’m dumb what is MCF. Sid

 Randy,

 The value is going to be very hard to place right now with the dropping of oil prices.
 Value will also be impacted by the marketability of the title of the property.
 “My family owns” and “passed away” are two terms that many times can mean there are some title issues with the property.
-But they could be owned by an entity (trust/LLC/corporation) that might might minimize these things.
+But they could be owned by an entity (trust/LLC/corporation) that might minimize these things.
 As far as legal description, the value will vary greatly throughout Carter County.
-The users here will need the Section Township and Range to help you out.
+The users here will need the Section, Township, and Range to help you out.

 A lease “may” be the same as selling.
-However you only get a partial payment up front, and a commission off the sales until they don’t want it anymore.
+However, you only get a partial payment up front, and a commission off the sales until they don’t want it anymore.
 A better lease may reserve or release some of this after time.
 But many times, it is going the rest of your lifetime.
 And maybe a few generations after that.

-Post the Section Township and Range, something like 18-1S-3W and we can try to figure out what is going on in the area and go from there.
+Post the Section, Township, and Range, something like 18-1S-3W and we can try to figure out what is going on in the area and go from there.

 Randy,

-Basically when selling your are taking X dollars up front instead of 2-10X over an unknown amount of time.
-The amount of time may be 1-5 years, 30-100 year, or never.
+Basically when selling you are taking X dollars up front instead of 2-10X over an unknown amount of time.
+The amount of time may be 1-5 years, 30-100 years, or never.
 The people wanting to buy usually know more about the business than the sellers.
 Some offers are legitimately good solid offers.
 Some are lowball offers that generate large amounts of profit.
 You have to really research to see what is going on in the area.

 Some value the “legacy” of the property and really want to pass it down to their heirs.
 Some don’t have heirs or their heirs are not deserving.